odinje/puppet-suricata/README.md

 ## Overview

-Install and manages the Open Source IDS / IPS / NSM engine Suricata.
-It works on CentOS 7 with Puppet 4.8.
+The Puppet-Suricata module installs and manages the Open Source IDS / IPS / NSM engine [Suricata](https://suricata-ids.org/).

 ## Module Description

 Suricata is a widely used IDS/NSM engine.
 This puppet module takes care of the whole lifecycle including installing, configuration and service managment.
-The goal of the module is to not limit any configuration options that Suricata provides.
+The goal of this puppet module is to not limit any configuration options that Suricata provides.

-If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.

 ## Setup